DarshanShelat/EH_Tools/README.md

 # EH_Tools
 Ethical hacking tools ,built while learning.
-All tools return in python3 Automated bruteforcer, portscanned and ssh automated tools Sometimes it takes time if the traffics is not moderate.
+All tools written in python3 Automated bruteforcer, portscanned and ssh automated tools Sometimes it takes time if the traffic is not moderate.